Nelson0314/aoop_2025_group11_snakeEater/README.md

 *   **Spectator Mode**: Watch the AI learn and evolve in real-time (`learn.py`).
 *   **Visual Polish**: Custom textures for snakes and backgrounds, particle effects, and polished UI elements.
 *   **Audio Integration**: Background music and sound effects for immersive gameplay.
-*   **Optimized Performance**: Implementation of view culling and efficient math for high frame rates with many entities.

 ## Architecture